 As with other fruits, start out small (perhaps one berry, or a few for a larger dog) to gauge how your dog does with the new treat.
 Blueberries do contain a good amount of fiber, so too many may give your dog an upset stomach.
 Also, don’t forget to buy organic blueberries when possible.

 Can dogs eat coconut?

 Coconut in the form of its oil has been recommended for everything from hot spot relief and allergies to helping in dental care for dogs.
-So it shouldn’t be a big surprise that coconut meat can make a beneficial treat for canines.
-Coconut is rich in lauric acid, which has many potential benefits, including as an antibacterial, anti-viral, anti-fungal, and anti-inflammatory.
-Inflammation can play a role in many common diseases, like arthritis and allergies.
+So it shouldn’t be a big surprise that coconut meat can make a beneficial treat for canines, in moderation.
+The compounds in coconut are said to have many potential benefits, including antibacterial, anti-viral, anti-fungal, and anti-inflammatory properties.
 Coconut is also high in antioxidants that can help build the immune system as a whole.
 Like many other fruits, coconut is also high in fiber, which can help with digestion—but again moderation is key.
 Too much fiber can also lead to digestive upset.